Restaurants in London

 Restaurant Gordon Ramsay

 One of London's finest eateries, Restaurant Gordon Ramsay opened in 1998 as the chef's first independently owned venture.
-Today it has three Michelin stars - an honour held by only one other British restaurant.
+Today it has three Michelin stars - an honour held by only four other British restaurant.
 With 14 tables seating 44 guests, this exclusive venue has become a must for connoisseurs of fine contemporary cuisine from around the world.
-Feast on butter poached Scottish lobster tail, roasted Barbary duck and Gianduja chocolate soufflé.
+Feast on pan-fried scallops from the Isle of Skye, suckling pig and Manjari chocolate delice.
+A vegetarian menu is also available.
 Open for lunch and dinner Monday to Friday, book well in advance.

 Address: 539-547 Wandsworth Road, London